Automattic/wp-calypso/packages/composite-checkout/README.md

 - `isLoading?: boolean`.
 If set and true, the form will be replaced with a loading placeholder and the form status will be set to [`.LOADING`](#FormStatus) (see [useFormStatus](#useFormStatus)).
 - `isValidating?: boolean`.
 If set and true, the form status will be set to [`.VALIDATING`](#FormStatus) (see [useFormStatus](#useFormStatus)).
 - `redirectToUrl?: (url: string) => void`.
 Will be used by [useTransactionStatus](#useTransactionStatus) if it needs to redirect.
 If not set, it will change `window.location.href`.
+- `initiallySelectedPaymentMethodId?: string | null`.
+If set, is used to preselect a payment method when the `paymentMethods` array changes.
+Default is `null`, which yields no initial selection.
+To change the selection in code, see the [`usePaymentMethodId`](#usePaymentMethodId) hook.

 The line items are for display purposes only.
 They should also include subtotals, discounts, and taxes.
 No math will be performed on the line items.
 Instead, the amount to be charged will be specified by the required prop `total`, which is another line item.